Home Our Hope

 We also know this because there is a stream that flows out of the Holy of Holies down to the Dead Sea.
 Right now that isn't possible due to the Mount of Olives and other hills between Jerusalem and the Dead Sea.

 We know, however, that Zechariah tells us that a great earthquake will strike the area that will split the Mount of Olives, with the northern half moving north and the southern half moving south.
 This would provide a path for the water to flow to the Dead Sea.
-Also, other descriptions of Jerusalem at that time could indicate the Temple Mount will be higher than it is now, likely the result of the earthquake.
+Also, other descriptions of Jerusalem at that time could indicate that the Temple Mount will be higher than it is now, likely the result of the earthquake.

 That earthquake would be expected to devastate all the buildings in Jerusalem.
 That would make it possible to build this larger temple on that site.